 Stress may trigger adrenal stress hormones, which may alter heart rates and blood flow.
 It may also impair our white blood cell count, which can lower the body’s chances of fighting infection, reduce inflammation or even prevent/limit scarring.
 Gals with Endo know that inflammation and scarring are two critical components of a painful Endo day.
 Stress may also cause or exacerbate problems such as headaches, high blood pressure, heart problems, stroke, diabetes, skin conditions, asthma, arthritis, depression, and anxiety.

 In 2008, news reports state a study was conducted on seven female rats.
 A team of investigators concluded that higher stress levels may, “affect the severity of endometriosis.
 We think there is likely a connection with the immune system because of the observed levels of mast cells in the colon and the increased levels of inflammatory cells in the peritoneum of the affected rats, since this has also been observed in patients with endometriosis.”
 (Caroline B. Appleyard, Ph.D.).
 The study concludes with, “Endometriosis has been identified as a heterogeneous, complex disease, and it is highly plausible that the existence of ongoing stress may contribute to the development of this disease through disturbances created in the immune and neuroendocrine systems.
 As such, our results point to the importance of future research in this area to lead to a better understanding of this disease and the importance of the ‘brain–body–brain cross talk.’
 This may help to establish psychological, behavioral, and stress-reduction interventions as part of multidisciplinary preventive and clinical management to better treat patients with this condition.”
-It appears the study was published in 2012, and can be read here.
+It appears the study was published in 2012.

 I have since had the pleasure of interviewing Dr. Appleyard and Dr. Flores Caldera.
-If you’d like to read them, you can click here.

 An abstract from the 2016 Experimental Biology meeting references Dr. Appleyard’s recent efforts regarding stress and Endometriosis.
-She and a team studied the affects of stress on Vitamin D receptors and how they may influence Endometriosis.
+She and a team studied the effects of stress on Vitamin D receptors and how they may influence Endometriosis.
 They found that “stress exacerbates development of cysts…suggesting an impact on the local inflammatory environment.”

 Techniques We Can Use to Alleviate Stress: